RAhnemann/sitecore-xm-boilerplate/README.md

    - Once you do, hit Ctrl + C
 6. Start Sitecore: `docker compose up -d --remove-orphans` (--remove-orphans first time only)
 7. Open https://cm.whatever.local/sitecore for CM
-8. At this point, you can create your headless application and map it into the rendering container
+8. At this point, you can create your headless application and map it into the rendering container (and disable the "replicas: 0")